tutorgen/hpit_services/README.md

 encourage you research them, as they will make working with HPIT much simpler.

 Once you have pip and virtualenv installed you will need to install mongodb and sqlite3.

 * On Ubuntu: `sudo apt-get install mongodb sqlite`
 * On Mac OSX with HomeBrew: `brew install mongodb sqlite`.
 * On Windows: installation binaries are available from http://www.mongodb.org and http://www.sqlite.org/download.html

 ###<a name="GSProdToc"></a> Production Considerations

 If installing in PRODUCTION ONLY you should use PostgreSQL rather than SQLite3.

-    * On Ubuntutype: `sudo apt-get install postgresql-server`
+* On Ubuntu: `sudo apt-get install postgresql-server`
 * On Mac OSX: We recommend you install postgres using Postgres.app found here: http://postgresapp.com/
 * On Windows: Installation binaries are available from http://www.postgresql.com

 It is assumed that if you are installing this in a PRODUCTION ONLY environment, that you have experience with PostgreSQL.
 If not, then please read the tutorial here: http://www.postgresql.org/docs/9.3/static/tutorial.html In general you will need to